darren-reddick/rusty-recordstore-api/README.md

 #### Unit Tests

-Unit tests are defined within the same files as the functions they are testing.
+Unit tests are defined alongside the functions they are testing.

 #### Integration Tests